chef/chef-web-docs/content/resources/yum_repository/_index.md

   ruby_type: true, false
   required: false
   default_value: 'true'
-  new_in:
   description_list:
   - markdown: Specifies whether or not Yum should use this repository.
 - property: enablegroups
   ruby_type: true, false
   required: false
-  default_value:
-  new_in:
   description_list:
   - markdown: Specifies whether Yum will allow the use of package groups for this repository.
 - property: exclude
   ruby_type: String
   required: false
-  default_value:
-  new_in:
   description_list:
   - markdown: List of packages to exclude from updates or installs.
 This should be a space separated list.
 Shell globs using wildcards (eg. * and ?) are allowed.
 - property: failovermethod
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
-  - markdown: 'Method to determine how to switch to a new server if the current one

-      fails, which can either be `roundrobin` or `priority`. `roundrobin`

-      randomly selects a URL out of the list of URLs to start with and

-      proceeds through each of them as it encounters a failure contacting

-      the host. `priority` starts from the first `baseurl` listed and

-      reads through them sequentially.'
+  - markdown: Method to determine how to switch to a new server if the current one fails, which can either be `roundrobin` or `priority`. `roundrobin` randomly selects a URL out of the list of URLs to start with and proceeds through each of them as it encounters a failure contacting the host. `priority` starts from the first `baseurl` listed and reads through them sequentially.
 - property: fastestmirror_enabled
   ruby_type: true, false
   required: false
-  default_value: null
-  new_in: null
   description_list:
-  - markdown: 'Specifies whether to use the fastest mirror from a repository

-      configuration when more than one mirror is listed in that
+  - markdown: Specifies whether to use the fastest mirror from a repository configuration when more than one mirror is listed in that configuration.

-      configuration.'
 - property: gpgcheck
   ruby_type: true, false
   required: false
   default_value: 'true'
-  new_in: null
   description_list:
-  - markdown: 'Specifies whether or not Yum should perform a GPG signature check on

-      the packages received from a repository.'
+  - markdown: Specifies whether or not Yum should perform a GPG signature check on the packages received from a repository.
 - property: gpgkey
   ruby_type: String, Array
   required: false
-  default_value: null
-  new_in: null
   description_list:
   - markdown: 'URL pointing to the ASCII-armored GPG key file for the repository.